BramFam96/Section_22_SQL/SQLA/intro/notes/intro_notes.md

 This straight forward syntax is easier, and indeed, the whole point of **ORMS**
 We accomplish this by **building models** to talk to our db behind the scenes.
 These models can become chunky, and so it make sense to seperate them from our main file.
-Check the structure of the local 'boilerplate' folder.
+Check the structure of the local 'pet_shop' folder.

 &nbsp;